moneykit/yodlee-api-client/docs/AccountsApi.md

 Get Historical Balances

 The historical balances service is used to retrieve the historical balances for an account or a user.<br>Historical balances are daily (D), weekly (W), and monthly (M). <br>The interval input should be passed as D, W, and M to retrieve the desired historical balances.
-The default interval is daily (D). <br>When no account id is provided, historical balances of the accounts that are active, to be closed, and closed are provided in the response. <br>If the fromDate and toDate are not passed, the last 90 days of data will be provided. <br>The fromDate and toDate should be passed in the YYYY-MM-DD format. <br>The date field in the response denotes the date for which the balance is requested.<br>includeCF needs to be sent as true if the customer wants to return carried forward balances <br>for a date when the data is not available. <br>asofDate field in the response denotes the date as of which the balance was updated for that account.<br>When there is no balance available for a requested date and if includeCF is sent as true, the previous <br>date for which the balance is available is provided in the response.
-When there is no previous <br>balance available, no data will be sent. <br>
+The default interval is daily (D). <br>When no account id is provided, historical balances of the accounts that are active, to be closed, and closed are provided in the response. <br>If the fromDate and toDate are not passed, the last 90 days of data will be provided. <br>The fromDate and toDate should be passed in the YYYY-MM-DD format. <br>The date field in the response denotes the date for which the balance is requested.<br>includeCF needs to be sent as true if the customer wants to return carried forward balances for a date when the data is not available. <br>asofDate field in the response denotes the date as of which the balance was updated for that account.<br>When there is no balance available for a requested date and if includeCF is sent as true, the previous date for which the balance is available is provided in the response. <br>When there is no previous balance available, no data will be sent. <br>By default, pagination is available for the historicalBalances entity in this API.
+The skip and top parameters are used for pagination.
+In the skip and top parameters, pass the number of records to be skipped and retrieved, respectively.
+The response header provides the links to retrieve the next and previous set of historical balances.<br> The API will only retrieve a maximum 500 records by default when values for skip and top parameters are not provided.

 ### Example
 ```python